-I dream of a wonderful, relaxing and comforting cottage with decent food and a cozy chimney fire, a sauna and nice staff.
-It doesn’t have to be luxurious, but it should be soothing to the soul.
-Thankfully, Schloss Gamehl near Wismar at the Baltic Sea caters to that special sentiment.
+I dream of a wonderful, relaxing and comforting cottage with decent food and a cozy chimney fire, a sauna and nice people.
+It doesn’t have to be luxurious, but it should be soothing.
+Thankfully, Schloss Gamehl near Wismar at the Baltic Sea caters to that special need.

-We visited the beautiful Schloss Gamehl while it was still beautiful in September.
-We stayed three days and had no complaints: wonderful staff, spacious and gracious rooms, the most comfortable bed I’ve ever slept in, adequate breakfast and dinner and nothing but farmland beyond the estate.
+We visited the beautiful estate while it was still beautiful in September.
+We stayed three days and had no complaints: wonderful staff, spacious and gracious rooms, the most comfortable bed I’ve ever slept in, adequate breakfast and dinner and nothing but farmland beyond the house.

-Schloss Gamehl is only about 2 hours outside of Berlin by car.
-You could easily also take the train to the little town Wismar (they have a pick-up service from the train station to the estate), but being mobile allows you to take a trip to the supermarket or to the island Poehl, as we did, to see the sea.
+Schloss Gamehl is only about a 2 hour drive outside of Berlin.
+You could easily also take the train to the little town Wismar (they have a pick-up service from the train station to the estate), but being mobile allows you to take trips into the surrounding countryside or to the island Poehl.
+Being close to the Baltic Sea is another factor to consider.

 The older I become, the more necessary short weekend retreats are necessary to overcome the hustle of Berlin.
 Unfortunately, two or three nights neither justify the exhaustion of traveling, nor are there many options around the immediate city.
 It’s getting better lately – a couple of options (besides Die Bleiche) have sprung up in the past years.
 But for now, I’ve only ever found two extremes: tacky and luxurious debauchery for rich people or uncomfortable and square guesthouses of medieval standards.